Plethysm Products, Element and Plus Constructions: Algebras

 \section{Algebras}

-The extended notion of a plus construction established in \cite{KMoManin} suggests that the indexed enrichment of \cite{feynman} is applicable in greater generality.
-Using the analogy between the plus construction and the element category, we will show that the same idea carries over with $\chi$ as the analog of an indexed enrichment.
-There are two notions of an algebra which generalizes the classical notions, those given by natural transformations to the Hom operad \cite{MSS,feynman} and those given by the functors out of an indexed enrichment \cite{feynman,KMoManin} which is available for relative bimodules.
+There are two notions of an algebra which generalize the classical notions, those given by natural transformations to the Hom operad \cite{MSS,feynman} and those given by the functors out of an indexed enrichment such as those described in \cite[Section~4.1]{feynman} and \cite[Section~2.3--2.5]{KMoManin} which are available for relative bimodules.
+We will show that both of these notions can be described in the language of bimodules and show that they are equivalent.